avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 # > Finished chain.
 ```
 It has two parts.
-- First part is about creating the API URL based on our input instructions and making the API call.
+- The first part concerns creating the API URL based on our input instructions and making the API call.
-- Second part is about summerizing the response.
+- The second part is about summarizing the response.

 **Use case 2: Combine chains to create an age-appropriate gift generator**
 We are going to create our own sequential chains based on our previous use case about age problems.
 We will combine them:-

 - Chain #1:- The agent we just created that can solve age problems in math.
-- Chain #2:- An LLM that takes the age of a person and suggests an appropriate gift for them.
+- Chain #2:- An LLM that takes a person's age and suggests an appropriate gift for them.

 ```
 # Chain1 - solve math problem, get the age